ALAO Procedures Manual

 Length of Term

-- Sponsors a biennial session on a research-related topic (such as grant writing, research design, human subjects protections, project management, publication process, etc.).
+- Sponsoring a biennial session on a research-related topic (such as grant writing, research design, human subjects protections, project management, publication process, etc.).

 Committee members will serve staggered two-year terms with the option of one additional two-year term.
 Membership on the committee will be a maximum of seven and a minimum of five.